mozilla/addons-server/docs/api/topics/rocketfuel.rst

     :param author: the author of the collection.
     :type author: string
+    :param background_color: the background of the overlay on the image when collection is displayed (hex-formatted, e.g. "#FF00FF").
+Only applies to curated collections (i.e. when collection_type is 0).
+    :type background_color: string|null
     :param carrier: the ID of the carrier to attach this collection to.
 Defaults to ``null``.
     :type carrier: int|null